Rochester River Walk

 Further Information and Other Local Ideas

 At the end of the route you can pick up the circular Aylesford Walk.
 This route starts from the attractive village and takes you along both sides of the river.
-It also visits several interesting historical sites including Allington Castle, Allington Locks, the Museum of Kent Life and Aylesford Priory.
+It also visits several interesting historical sites including Allington Castle, Allington Lock, the Museum of Kent Life and Aylesford Priory.

 For more walking ideas in the area see the Kent Walks and North Downs Walks pages.